 Data from UChicago's Campus Health Needs Assessment identified mental health as a priority need among college and graduate students.
 To address this, the Wellness Advisory Board (WAB) created the Take 10 initiative with the aim to encourage rest and social connection in the midst of a busy and hectic schedule.
-Based on the Pomodoro technique, the Take 10 initiative seeks to create a space for relaxation and social interaction through pop-up events relating to the following themes: creativity, physical activity, gratitude, and engaging with others.
-Take 10 was launched at the bi-annual Wellapalooza Wellness Fair on October 9th through pumpkin decorating.
+Based on the Pomodoro Technique, the Take 10 initiative seeks to create a space for relaxation and social interaction through pop-up events relating to the following themes: creativity, physical activity, gratitude, and engaging with others.

 Research evidence supports psychologically detaching from heavy workloads to maintain mental well-being and life satisfaction and reduce the chance of burnout.
 This means that if you choose to take a break, but continue thinking about your upcoming tasks and mulling over your to-do list, you are not truly resting.
 A genuine break will produce comfort, tranquility, and stress relief.
 Research also reveals that taking short breaks when learning something new helps to change the brain and solidify memory.
 Therefore, relaxing while studying not only provides rest for your mind, but also makes your brain more efficient.

 Research on lack of social connection suggests that it may reduce cognitive ability, meaning that a lack of strong, positive relationships in your life may impede your ability to thrive and accomplish your goals.